 Descriptions

-SNMP Config Lookup: You o box and press "Look up".
-Th

-Updating SNMP Configuration

-OpenNMS will optimize this added that includes a speci

-For devices that have alread changed, it may be necessa these changes to take effect

-v1/v2c specific parameters

-Read Community St

-Write Community St

-SNMP Config Lookup: You can look up the actual SNMP configuration for a spectox and press "Look up".
-The configuration will then be shown in the "Updateing

-Jpdating SNMP Configuration: In the boxes on the left, enter in a specific IP add community string, and other SNMP parameters.
+SNMP Config Lookup: You can look up the actual SNMP configuration for a sp box and press "Look up".
+The configuration will then be shown in the "Update Updating SNMP Configuration: In the boxes on the left, enter in a specific IP a community string, and other SNMP parameters.

-OpenNMS will optimize this list, so enter the most generic first (i.e. the largest ra added that includes a specific IP address, the community name for the specific :
+enter the most generic first (i.e. the largest ra dress, the community name for the specific

-For devices that have already been provisioned and that have an event stating th changed, it may be necessary to update the SNMP information on the interface pathese changes to take effect.
+orovisioned and that have an event stating th date the SNMP information on the interface p

+walking and sife manuscript

 v1/v2c specific parameters

 Read Community String: YrusoNoz

 Default: public

 Write Community String:

 Default: private